Arkturius/cmem/README.md

 ## Data chunks
 - Simple Constructor and Destructor.
 - Memory-aligned push, pop and alloc.
-- Linkage of new chunk for more space.
+- Linking of new chunk for more space.
+- Static linking in chunk_arrays.
+(Use CM_CHUNK_SIZE to declare)
 - Free list for memory reusage.

 ### Example